Diegoaelurus: Extinction

-Diegoaelurus along with all the members of its subfamily in the middle Eocene, which may be linked to the significant faunal overturn during the transition period between the middle and late Eocene.
-Some argued the cause of their extinction was due to potential competition with nimravids, other experts don’t agree with competitive replacement being the cause of the extinction of the machaeroidines, as excellent fossil record of North America indicates the decline of oxyaenids were declining before the appearance of the replacement taxa such as nimravids.
+Diegoaelurus along with all the members of its subfamily died out in the middle Eocene, which may be linked to the significant faunal overturn during the transition period between the middle and late Eocene.
+Some have argued that the cause of their extinction was due to potential competition with nimravids, other experts don’t agree with this, as the excellent North American fossil record indicates oxyaenids were declining before the appearance of the replacement taxa such as nimravids.
 In addition, the youngest records of machaeroidines predate the oldest records of nimravids.

 Instead, their extinction was likely due to the changing climate.
-During the last 10 million years of the Eocene (43 to 33 Ma), the planet transitioned from a warm moist tropical to a cooler, seasonally arid world.
-Because of their low mobility as well as preference for closed habitats, oxyaenids couldn’t adapt to the more open, temperate forests.
-Once oxyaenids went extinct, their ecological niche was filled in by the nimravids, a family of saber-toothed mammals that belonged to the group Feliformia, as well as hyaenodonts, amphicyonids, and early canids.
+During the last 10 million years of the Eocene (43 to 33 Ma), the planet transitioned from a warm moist tropical world to a cooler, seasonally arid one.
+Because of their low mobility, as well as preference for closed habitats, oxyaenids couldn’t adapt to the more open, temperate forests.
+Once oxyaenids went extinct, their ecological niche was filled by the nimravids, a family of saber-toothed mammals that belonged to the group Feliformia, as well as hyaenodonts, amphicyonids, and early canids.